optakt/flow-dps/docs/introduction.md

 SPoCKs also make it so that a verification node cannot just blindly approve the execution results of an execution node without actually doing the verification work.
 SPoCKs cannot be copied or forged.

-Execution Result has a list of SPoCKs — each SPoCK coresponds to a chunk, and a SPoCK for a chunk can only be generated by executing the chunk.
+Execution result has a list of SPoCKs — each SPoCK coresponds to a chunk, and a SPoCK for a chunk can only be generated by executing the chunk.

 This secret is derived from the execution trace — the cheapest way one can get the execution trace is by executing the entire computation.